Halt Cell Towers Near Homes - Urge Council to Hit Pause on Cell Tower ZTA 22-01 and ZTA 19-07

 Use our 1-Minute Action Tool to send letters to each Montgomery County Councilmember now:

-Here's what the two ZTA 19-07 resolutions do (The Council voted yes to these on January 25):
+Here's what the two resolutions do (The Council voted yes to these, which help implement ZTA 19-07):

 - Implement new and unfair rules that place residents at extreme disadvantage in zoning hearings for wireless facilities ("telecommunications towers") less than 30 feet from homes or in new locations and